jsreport/docs/docs/net-client.md

 reportingService.HttpClientTimeout = TimeSpan.FromMinutes(10);
 ```

-##Embedding
+##Run jsreport studio in asp.net web handler
-jsreport includes [embedding extension](/learn/embedding) which you can use to add report editor into your web pages and allow your customers to customize their reports. `jsreport.Client` package makes this easier by providing`JsReportWebHandler` class.
+`jsreport.Client` provide `JsReportWebHandler` class which can be used to expose jsreport http endpoint directly in your app.
 This asp.net http handler can be used as a tunnel forwarding requests from jsreport web into jsreport server through your web application.
-This is very convenient especially together with [jsreport.Embedded](/learn/net-embedded) package because it securely hides jsreport behind your application and meanwhile provide it to your web users.

 First add `JsReportWebHandler` to your web config.
 ```xml